Germany: Second cancellation of top UN official – DW – 02/19/2025

 Albanese has previously been condemned by the US-based Anti-Defamation League (ADL) for using what it calls antisemitic tropes.
 The ADL particularly objected to posts on X in which Albanese drew historical parallels between Israel's military actions in Gaza and the Nazi era, in which she wrote: "Our collective obliviousness to what led, 100 years ago, to the Third Reich’s expansionism and the genocide of people not in conformity with the 'pure race' is asinine.
 And it is leading to the commission of yet another genocide..."

-The ADL also condemned a post by Albanese in which she denied that the Hamas attack was motivated by antisemitism, responding to a post by French President Emmanuel Macron by writing, "The greatest antisemitic massacre of our century?
+The ADL also condemned a post by Albanese in which she denied that the Hamas attack was motivated by antisemitism, in a response to a statement by French President Emmanuel Macron: "The greatest antisemitic massacre of our century?
 No, @EmmanuelMacron.
 The victims of 7/10 were not killed because of their Judaism but in response to Israel's oppression."

 There has also been anger over an X post in which Albanese appeared to respond approvingly to a post that set images of Israeli Prime Minister Benjamin Netanyahu and Adolf Hitler next to each other.
 Albanese later clarified that her comment was about how a person who commits crimes against humanity is sometimes received with honors by the public.